Cheekpost/Joestar-Addons/README.md

 Installation
 Put the mod in your fucking mod folder, if you don't have forge there's a million videos on YouTube When you're on Hypixel, do /setkey (key).
 If you need a new API key, do /api new.

+Resources and Credit:
+Simple Stats by Nora Cos (mew)
+Hypixel API at api.hypixel.net